-Advanced brain investigations can become better and cheaperDecember 14th, 2012 in Neuroscience /
+Advanced brain investigations can become better and cheaperDecember 14, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—An important method for brain research and diagnosis is magnetoencephalography (MEG).
 But the MEG systems are so expensive that not all EU countries have one today.
 A group of Swedish researchers are now showing that MEG can be performed with technology that is significantly cheaper than that which is used today – technology that can furthermore provide new knowledge about the brain.